Free Tool

 No credit card required

-AutoClip is different.
-It clips any YouTube video — yours or anyone else's — and posts the Short directly to your YouTube channel without you touching a dashboard.
-Add a channel once and every new upload gets processed automatically.
+AutoClip works on any public YouTube video — yours or someone else's — and can publish the finished Short straight to your channel.
+Add a channel to monitoring once and new uploads get clipped without you opening the dashboard at all.

 Features

-Connect your YouTube account and AutoClip posts generated Shorts directly to your channel.
-Available on Starter ($19.99/mo) and above.
+Connect your YouTube account and finished Shorts publish straight to your channel on a spaced schedule.
+Available from Starter ($19.99/mo) up.

 How It Works